ItsZen-EXE/Corporate-Clash-OST-ItsZenEXE-Full-Ver/README.md

 17) OST 03 - Extras (Unused / Removed / Bonus songs)

 # A Note About Certain songs
 Some songs are here all the way from Toontown Online by Disney, and as such have been marked with a * at the start of the actual title of the songs.
-For Example, "High Price (*Sellbot Hq: Battle)" is from TTO, and thus have a mark at the start of the actual title for said song.
+For Example, "High Price (*Sellbot Hq: Battle)" is from TTO, and thus it has a mark at the start of the actual title for said song.